Current Cambridgeshire Biodiversity

 The requirement for a bat survey could be the result of a local council’s request, another form of ecological assessment, or following observations from yourself or professionals on your site that confirmed or indicated the presence of bat species.

-If several ecological features may be on the site such as a number of protected animal species and invasive or valuable plants, a Preliminary Ecological Appraisal (PEA) would be undertaken first.
+If several ecological features may be on the site such as a number of protected animal species and invasive or valuable plants, a Preliminary Ecological Appraisal (PEA) would be undertaken as the first stage in the bat survey process.
 If it appears that bats are the only ecological feature on the site, skipping straight to a Preliminary Roost Assessment (PRA) would be the most suitable course of action.

 A PRA consists of a desk study to collect any relevant information and a physical inspection to assess the development site.
-Evidence of bats on a site could include bat carcasses, the remains of prey, bat droppings or sections of infrastructure that could act as suitable roosting locations.
-Between the results of the PRA and the development plans, the ecologist will determine whether or not bats are present and if the project would be likely to disturb them in any way.
+Evidence of bats on a development site from bat surveys could include bat roosts or carcasses, the remains of prey, bat droppings or sections of infrastructure that could act as suitable roosting locations.
+Between the results of the PRA and the development plans, the ecologist will determine whether or not roosting bats are present and if the project would be likely to disturb them in any way.

 Sometimes better known as a Bat Activity Survey or Bat Emergence Survey, a BERS focuses on calculating population numbers and bat species on a site by monitoring entry and exit points over multiple visits.
-Unlike a PRA, a BERS assessment must be held outside of hibernation between March and October, with a preference over the months of May, June, July and August.
+Unlike a PRA, a BERS assessment must be held outside of hibernation between the optimal time of May and September.

 A Bat Emergence Survey usually involves several ecological consultants in order to gain coverage over different areas on the site, and upon completion, the main ecologist in charge of the assessment will develop a bat survey report that details their findings and effective recommendations that will allow the project to move forwards.